Son mexicano

 Son mexicano ([ˈsom mexiˈkano]) is a style of Mexican folk music and dance that encompasses various regional genres, all of which are called son.
-The term son literally means "sound" in Spanish, and is also applied to other unrelated genres, most notably son cubano.
+The term son mexicano literally translates to “the Mexican sound” in English.
+Mexican sones are often rooted in a mix of Spanish, African, and Indigenous musical elements.

-Major son traditions are located in the La Huasteca region, the Gulf coast, the Pacific coast of Guerrero and Oaxaca, Michoacán and Jalisco (where it morphed into mariachi).
-The music is based on string instruments such as guitars and violins, with elements which have not changed since the Spanish Baroque music that was introduced into Mexico during the colonial period.
+Major son traditions are located in the La Huasteca region, the Gulf coast, the Pacific coast of Guerrero and Oaxaca, Michoacán and Jalisco (where it later developed into mariachi).
+The music is historically played on string instruments such as guitars and violins, with elements which have not changed since the Spanish baroque music that was introduced into Mexico during the colonial period.
 The dance associated with this music is social and often includes a stomping rhythm on a raised platform to provide percussion.

 Definition

-The term "son" is given to a category of Mexican folk music which covers a variety of styles that vary by region.
-However, these styles share a number of common characteristics in its rhythms, lyrics and dance.
-The music is a mix of Spanish, African and indigenous elements, which mingled at least as far back as the 18th century.
+The term "son" is given to a category of Mexican folk music covering various styles that vary by region.
+However, these styles share several common rhythms, lyrics and dance characteristics.
+The music is a mix of Spanish, African and Indigenous elements, which mingled at least as far back as the 18th century.

-It is related to other Latin American folk music such as that of Colombia, Venezuela and Cuba but has had its own development.
+It is related to other Latin American folk music such as that of Colombia, Venezuela and Cuba but has had its development.
 It is most popular on the Gulf Coast and certain sections of the Pacific coast, with three main regional varieties: son jarocho in Veracruz, son huasteco (or huapango) in the La Huasteca region and son jaliscience, which has morphed into what is now known as Mariachi.

 Mexican sones are usually played by conjuntos, or bands, playing string (most often guitar) and percussion instruments.
 String instruments vary from region to region, but may include violin, vihuela, jarana, guitar, guitarrón, guitarra de golpe, requinto, huapanguera, guitarra panzona, tololoche, and harp.
 Percussion may include tambor, tamborita, cajón, and quijada.

 Most bands generally sing but there are usually one or two lead singers.
 Most songs are about love, mythological figures, legends, the landscapes of Mexico as well as political and religious themes.
-It is strongly tied to social dance which also varies by region, but not ceremonial dance.
+It is strongly tied to social dance, which varies by region, but not ceremonial.
 Dancers are generally couples executing zapateados on raised wooden dance floors.
 The zapateado provides most of the percussion in son jarocho and son huasteco.

-Notable groups include Trío Los Chiles, which performs son huasteco; son del pueblo, which performs songs from Guerrero and Oaxaca; Caña dulcey caña brava, which performs son jarocho, and chintacastla which performs son music from Tixtla in southern Veracruz.
+Notable groups include Trío Los Chiles, which performs son huasteco; Son del pueblo, which performs songs from Guerrero and Oaxaca; Caña dulce caña brava, which performs son jarocho, and Chintacastla which performs son music from Tixtla in southern Veracruz.